 Banana Gingerbread Loaf is perfect with a cup of tea in the afternoon or with coffee for breakfast but it’s mild enough that your kids will also enjoy it as a snack.

 Need a special dessert?
 Serve this easy to make loaf cake sliced with a scoop of good vanilla ice cream on the side.
 Sprinkle the ice cream with a bit of ginger for garnish and you’ve got a dessert pretty enough to be served at a dinner party.

 Hints for Making Banana Gingerbread Loaf

 Adding banana to gingerbread gives an extra special depth of flavour and makes this recipe beautifully moist.
 The spices are really well balanced and make the house smell amazing while the loaf is baking.

 Buttermilk gives my Banana Gingerbread Loaf a lovely tang but if you don’t have it, you can substitute ordinary milk.
 If you want the tang of buttermilk, you can always measure ordinary milk out ahead of time and just add a teaspoon of vinegar or lemon juice.
 Let it sit at room temperature for 5 to 10 minutes and you are good to go.

-Banana Gingerbread Loaf is fine served plain but I love to enhance it with an easy Ginger Glaze.
-Make sure the loaf is totally cool before you glaze it.
+Banana Gingerbread Loaf is delicious served plain but I love to enhance it with an easy Ginger Glaze.
+Please make sure the loaf is totally cool before you glaze it.